Substance Use Disorders In Professional Athletes

 Professional athletes have considerations that the general population do not have when deciding on a treatment center for a drug or alcohol program.
 Confidentiality is a major concern, as professional athletes may fear their reputation being harmed if it is public knowledge that they struggle with substance abuse.
 Professional athletes may need a facility with specific amenities, such as gyms, pools, or tennis courts to maintain their physical ability.
 Those who have had success in their athletic career may also desire a facility that has luxury amenities and will work with their strict diets and other personal requirements.

-Luxury rehabs offer high-end amenities and comfort, and with research that should always be conducted before choosing an inpatient rehab facility, patients should be able to find a treatment center that meets their needs.
+Luxury rehabs offer high-end amenities and comfort, and with research that should always be conducted before choosing an inpatient rehab facility, patients should be able to find a treatment center.
 Private rooms, private therapy, 24-hour medical care, and on-site chefs are all services often found at luxury rehab.
 These rehabs may be located in exotic and beautiful locations, offering patients a chance to separate from triggers found back home and solely focus on their recovery.
 Methods like adventure therapy and animal-assisted therapy may also be offered, along with traditional methods.

 Make a Call (855) 826-4464